Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 BOOTP required manual assignment of an IP for each MAC address in the reference database.

-## Multicast IPv4 Traffic

-Multicast traffic uses specific multicast IP addresses, from 224.0.0.0 to 239.255.255.255.
-A multicast source (video camera, streaming source...) can send traffic to a multicast address.

-Clients can register to a multicast group using **IGMP** (Internet Group Management Protocol).
-IGMP lets routers know which interface has multicast receivers, and allows clients to join a multicast group.
-IGMP is encapsulated directly in an IP message (no transport layer) just like ICMP.

-The routing of multicast traffic uses **PIM** (Protocol-Independent Multicast).
-PIM is a protocol that helps routers determine the most efficient path to deliver multicast traffic to members of a multicast group.

 ## CATV (Cable TV / Community Antenna TV)

 CATV is a service that delivers television programming to subscribers' homes via coaxial cables.